 In contrast, the WWGT permits gearing of Australian operations up to the level of the worldwide group.
 It is based on audited accounting values and is more objective than the ALDT.

-Consolidation requires the head company and subsidiary entities to be Australian tax residents.71 Australian-resident wholly owned subsidiaries of a common foreign holding company may form a multiple-entry consolidated group.
+Consolidation requires the head company and subsidiary entities to be Australian tax residents.55 Australian-resident wholly owned subsidiaries of a common foreign holding company may form a multiple-entry consolidated group.

-Assets can also be transferred tax-free between an Australian entity and a foreign resident free from CGT, provided the transferor and transferee are members of the same wholly owned group.73
+Assets can also be transferred tax free between an Australian entity and a foreign resident free from CGT, provided that the transferor and transferee are members of the same wholly owned group.57

 Ownership structure of related parties